DMin Program Structure and Course Delivery

 The Doctor of Ministry program at Houston Theological Seminary is designed to be a formative experience for Christian leaders.
 The core program can be completed in as few as three years.
-Most courses are semester-long and hybrid in format, focused on one-week residential intensives.
-Some students may require leveling work before starting doctoral classes.
+Courses are semester-long and hybrid in format, focused on one-week residential intensives.
+Some students may require bridging coursework before beginning the core, three-year degree program.

 Core Program Structure (30 hours)